10 Do It Yourself Tips

 Cleaning Your Tile

-Cleaning your tile, grout and re-caulking your fixtures.
-Most think a mop will clean tile properly but its the grout that soaks up the dirt and grime embedded deep down from traffic.
+Cleaning your tile, grout, and re-caulking your fixtures.
+Most think a mop will clean tile properly but it's the grout that soaks up the dirt and grime embedded deep down from traffic.
 Plus the chemicals you use on your tile strips the sealer over time.
-Water and mud works it way down and discolors the grout.
-Old caulking around the shower, sinks and tub creases let water penetrate underneath tile and behind hidden surfaces causing other problems that are extensive to repair.
-There are products which clean grout at any home hardware store which penetrate deep down to pull that dirt and oils out.
-All bathrooms, kitchens, front entry ways and rear entry ways should be re-caulked once every 6 months or at least inspected for caulking deterioration.
+Water and mud work their way down and discolors the grout.
+Old caulking around the shower, sinks, and tub creases let water penetrate underneath the tile and behind hidden surfaces causing other problems that are extensive to repair.
+There are products that clean grout at any home hardware store which penetrate deep down to pull that dirt and oils out.
+All bathrooms, kitchens, front entryways, and rear entryways should be re-caulked once every 6 months or at least inspected for caulking deterioration.
 Once you remove the caulking and clean the tile the best you can it's time to use products that pull out the oils and dirt.
-Next you want to re-seal the grout.
+Next, you want to re-seal the grout.
 Once you seal the grout properly then you want to re-caulk as needed.
 Less is more when it comes to caulking.
-Caulking makes a mess if you aren't use to using the product daily.
-If you think you need further consultations Elevation Renovations can assess actions if needed to re-mediate future damages to save you heart ache's.
+Caulking makes a mess if you aren't experienced in using the product daily.
+If you think you need further consultations Elevation Renovations can assess actions if needed to re-mediate future damages to save you heartaches.

 Trim And Finishing

 Trim and finishing can and will improve any space's ambiance.
 Have you ever walked into someone's house and have that "wow" factor over a kitchen, window, and door fixings/ crown moldings, etc. To start with the best place for finishing would be the kitchen then windows and doors.
 You can simply add a cabinet riser with additional moldings for a couple of hundred dollars.